 - an address where any legal documents can be delivered to you (if you are using a business name).

-For limited companies, you need to include the full company name as it appears on your certificate of incorporation.
+For limited company invoices, you need to include the full company name as it appears on your certificate of incorporation.
 If you need and/or decide to feature the names of any of your directors on your invoice, you need to make sure you include all of the directors.

 How should you record the services you’re charging for?